Jeevansuresh/Clinic-AI-Assistant-/README.md

 And here’s what they told me:

 > “We don’t have time to learn new systems.”
-> "It's very interesting, There are no AI based apps for this""
+> "It's very interesting, There are no AI based apps for this"
 > “We don’t want to pay for big hospital software.”
 > “If it works on WhatsApp, we’re in.”